ian-coccimiglio/skeletal_muscle_toolbox/README.md

 ## Contributing

 Contributions are welcome!
-If you have a pipeline to add or improvements to suggest, please follow these steps:
+If you have a pipeline or muscle-imaging tool to add, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b new-branch`).